Product

 Baremetric’s Recover: Here’s what you need to know

 There’s a better way and it starts with Baremetrics Recover.
-Here are 5 things you need to know about getting the most out of Recover:
+Here are five things you need to know about getting the most out of Recover:

 Easy setup in your Baremetrics Dashboard

-Generally speaking, the easier it is to do something, the more likely people are to do it.
+Generally speaking, the easier something is to do, the more likely people are to do it.
 In this case, setting up Recover in your Baremetrics dashboard and updating billing information is as easy as it gets.

 Already set up with our metrics?
 Perfect.
 Integrations with your payment processor will already be set up with your core Baremetrics account.
-Simply click to enable the Recover add-on to start your dunning email sequence.
+Click to enable the Recover add-on to start your dunning email sequence.

 Automated and personalized drip campaigns

-Once you’ve added the Recover add-on in your dashboard, click on the Settings icon in the top right corner to begin customizing your dunning campaign.
+Once you’ve added the Recover add-on to your dashboard, click the Settings icon at the top right corner to begin customizing your dunning campaign.

-One of the biggest mistakes you can make with your dunning campaigns is to just send a single email and hope for the best.
-People put things off, emails get overlooked and life happens.
+One of the biggest mistakes you can make with your dunning campaigns is to send a single email and hope for the best.
+People put things off, emails get overlooked, and life happens.
 If you want to recover more revenue from failed payments, you have to be persistent.

-With Baremetrics Recover you’ll have access to a series of emails you can customize and automate to be sent at different points over 30 days.
+With Baremetrics Recover, you’ll have access to a series of customized and automated emails that will be sent at different points over 30 days.

-Here you have the option to schedule out 6 emails to drip to your customers.
+Here, you can schedule six emails to drip to your customers:

 There are two key differences between each of the emails we suggest:

-Here is an example of an email sent 1 day after a payment failed vs 6 days after:
+Here is an example of an email sent one day after a payment failed vs. six days after:

 In Baremetrics Recover, your email series will span 30 days, but you have full control of what each says and when it is sent.
 Notice that the emails are spaced apart to avoid bombarding the customer every day.
 Additionally, the wording changes depending on the number of days it’s been.